naninovel/docs/docs/api/index.md

 Instantiates a prefab or a [special effect](/guide/special-effects); when performed over an already spawned object, will update the spawn parameters instead.

 ::: info NOTE
-If prefab has a `MonoBehaviour` component attached the root object, and the component implements a `IParameterized` interface, will pass the specified `params` values after the spawn; if the component implements `IAwaitable` interface, command execution will wait for the async completion task returned by the implementation.
+If prefab has a `MonoBehaviour` component attached the root object, and the component implements a `IParameterized` interface, will pass the specified `params` values after the spawn; if the component implements `IAwaitable` interface, command execution will be able to wait for the async completion task returned by the implementation.
 :::

 <div class="config-table">